altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 On the flip side, this meant that they were thinking optimistically that 'Fort Volks won't fall unless the opponents send an unbelievably huge army.'

 "If the empire is planning a large reinforcement, we need to defeat the advance party before they link up with the main force.
-There might be a need to leave the fort for battle, make preparations."
+There might be a need to leave the fort for battle, make preparations."<br/>

-"Yes sir!"
+"Yes sir!"<br/>

 The staffs closed their feet in attention and saluted in response to Weingartner's command.